madrecha/pulse/README.md

 **Madrecha Solutions Pvt.
 Ltd.**
 Makers of [Jamku Practice Management Software](https://madrecha.com/jamku) and [Jamku Portal](https://portal.jamku.app)

+Contact
+- Helpline (WhatsApp Only) +91 84339 02490
+- Sales/Support +91 72082 03600
+- Invoice/Billing/Payment +91 87789 86135 (Dyana)
+- Escalations +91 99871 06585 (CA Priya Madrecha)

+## ⚖️ Disclaimer
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
+The official WhatsApp website can be found at [whatsapp.com][whatsapp].
+"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 > [!IMPORTANT]
 > It is not guaranteed you will not be blocked by using this software.
 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.
 Don't use this for marketing or bulk message sending.

-## ⚖️ Disclaimer
-This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
-The official WhatsApp website can be found at [whatsapp.com][whatsapp].
-"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## License
 Copyright 2025 Madrecha Solutions Pvt Ltd. All rights reserved.